Watanuki395/ss-next-app/README.md

 # ss-next-app
-example of nextjs login with firebase
+example of nextjs login with firebase...